 - Prescription and non-prescription medications can have unwanted side effects.

-- Certain prescription or over-the-counter medications may interact with other treatments the patient is taking.
+- Specific prescription or over-the-counter medications may interact with other treatments the patient is taking.

 - Natural products that will help with migraines.

-There are numerous herbal treatments that have been shown to help some people with migraines.
+Numerous herbal treatments have been shown to help some people with migraines.

-However, because of the US Food and Drug Administration.
-UU does not require rigorous clinical trials on dietary supplements, there is much less evidence about how well these products work.
-Dietary supplements should not claim to treat or cure a disease.
+However, because the US Food and Drug Administration.
+UU does not require rigorous clinical trials on dietary supplements; there is much less evidence about how well these products work.
+Nutritional supplements should not claim to treat or cure a disease.

 The FDA considers the following supplements: